Sunday, June 4, 2017

 The figure was then licensed to other parties.
 As we know, Shockwave was initially released to western markets as a Transformer by Hasbro prior to Christmas 1984, and was part of the Japanese toyline in 1985.
 Radio Shack, a subsidiary of Tandy, also released a version known as Galactic Man at roughly the same time internationally through its network of stores.
 When the figures were licensed to Hasbro and Tandy, (as well as other US toy companies), it appears that manufacture was off-shored to Seoul, to a manufacturing partner called Intecs, Ltd..
 Both Shockwave and Galactic Man are stamped 'Toyco, © 1983' and 'MADE IN KOREA', and there are references to being made in Korea on the packaging and papers included.
 However only on the back of G1 Shockwave is it clear that the manufacturing partner Intecs, Ltd..

 It becomes unclear at this point, who is the licensor to Hasbro and Radio Shack (*see next paragraph), as while Toyco is responsible for the design and manufacture of the original toy, and have acknowledged it here in a roundabout way, there are questions as to what parties have rights to produce and market the toy today, even if the mold's whereabouts were known.
 Paperwork only refers to Intecs and never Toyco, but Toyco remains the maker's mark on the figures.
 (Fast forward to today - Hasbro of course would have strong interests in the intellectual property and likeness of Shockwave, though it does not have exclusive rights to the Toyco-G1 toy itself.
 Hasbro/Takara continues to make toys in the likeness of Shockwave today.
-And of course the mold appears to be missing.)
+And of course, the mold appears to be missing.)
+Indeed in 1985, Intecs sought to register the Toyco trademark inside South Korea, and held it until about 1997.

 A further knock-off figure called 'Electronic Magnum' looks to have been copyrighted in 1984 by an American entity called S.R.
 Mickelberg Co., Inc. in PA, USA, who owned the Royal Condor trademark from 1981 to 2005.
 It appears to be identical to the Spark Man figure, down to the foam and packaging format.